tbwiik/Travelu/UserScenarios.md

 <hr>

 ## Influencer keeping track of visited places
-As a travel vlogger, it's important for me to be able to keep track of my travels so that I can keep creating content from these trips.
+As a travel vlogger, it is important for me to be able to keep track of my travels so that I can keep creating content from these trips.
 I need to remember what I did when visiting these places, because my followers might be interested in hearing about it.

-Its vital that I can rank the different destinations, so that I can keep track of what places were enjoyable and not, and use this to determine what to use for content creation.
+It is vital that I can rank the different destinations, so that I can keep track of what places were enjoyable and not, and use this to determine what to use for content creation.

 ### Important to be able to see
 - Information on activities I did in a destination